FRCTavares/University/02 - IASD/Project/Part2/explanation.md

 - ✅ **Excellent performance (~0.36s total runtime)**
 - ✅ Clean, maintainable code structure

 The optimizations work synergistically to reduce the search space while maintaining correctness and optimality.
-The **Pareto frontier pruning** is the key optimization that provides a **94x speedup** compared to simpler approaches, demonstrating that even uninformed search can be highly efficient with proper state space pruning techniques.
+The **state dominance pruning** is the key optimization that provides a **94x speedup** compared to simpler approaches, demonstrating that even uninformed search can be highly efficient with proper state space pruning techniques.